cdl-saarland/CGO17_ArtifactEvaluation/README.md

 This documents describes how to reproduce the evaluation presented in the *Optimistic Loop Optimization* paper at CGO17.

-The full implementation has been made availablable as part of the open source tool Polly.
+The full implementation has been made available as part of the open source tool Polly.
 There are no special repositories or unmerged patches needed.
 All it takes to try out the work described in the paper is a recent version of LLVM, Clang, and Polly.